Large Pores Adelaide

 We look forward to your visit.

 What Are Pores?

 Pores are the opening where your hair follicles exit the skin.
 Your pores contain a sebaceous gland which produces oil.
 Pores are larger on the forehead, nose and chin due to the fact that the glands are larger in this regions.
 Pores are usually invisible when you have dry skin.
 Pores are more noticeable and wider when you have oily skin.

 The two main factors which contribute to having large pores are ageing and genetics.
 People tend to have large pores if they have skin that is by nature thick and oily.

-Blackheads are also a major factor to having large pores.
-The accumulation of oil, bacteria and dirt within the pores causes swelling and an increase in the pores diameter.
+Blackheads are also a major factor in having large pores.
+The accumulation of oil, bacteria and dirt within the pores causes swelling and an increase in the diameter of the pores.

 Prevention of Large Pores

 There are several different ways to help prevent the appearance of large pores.
 Bearing in mind that large pores are caused by ageing, exposure to UV radiation, acne and genetics.